zackbradys/rancher-effortless/README.md

 - Rancher MCM (Cluster Management) - [click to learn more](https://www.rancher.com/products/rancher)
 - Longhorn (Storage) - [click to learn more](https://www.rancher.com/products/longhorn)
 - Neuvector (Security) - [click to learn more](https://ranchergovernment.com/neuvector)
-- and various minor tools/dependencies (more info below)

 If you would like to watch the video for this guide, please check it out [**here**](https://www.youtube.com/@zackbradys).